-skewness was 1.19 which is above the skewness of 0.2 found by Bryan et al (1997) for US price changes and the skewness of 0.6 found by Roger (1997) for New Zealand and Kearns (1998) for Australian price changes.
+Although the degree of skewness varies considerably from year to year, it remains positive on average.
+Thus, on average, the distribution of price changes is skewed to the right.
+Over the entire period the average skewness was 1.19, which is above 0.2 found by Bryan et al. (1997) for US price changes and the 0.6 found by Roger (1997) for New Zealand, and Kearns (1998) for Australian price changes.

-The kurtosis of the distribution of price changes is always larger than three in Pakistan's case over the period FY93 to FY00 (Figure 1 & 2).
-Over the entire period FY93-00 the average degree of kurtosis in the distribution of price changes was 13.68 for annual price changes, indicating considerable excess kurtosis compared to a normal distribution.
+The kurtosis of the distribution of price changes is always larger than three in Pakistan's case over the period FY93 to FY00 (Figure 1 and 2 and Appendix A).
+Over the entire period, average degree of kurtosis in the distribution of price changes was 13.68 for annual price changes, indicating considerable excess kurtosis compared to a normal distribution.
 This indicates that the distribution of price changes has considerably fatter tails than a normal distribution, implying that mean rate of headline inflation is likely to be distorted frequently by extreme movements in some prices.
-In statistical terms, the high kurtosis of the distribution implies that the

-CPImean inflation rate is not a robust or efficient measure of the general or central tendency of inflation.
+In statistical terms, the high kurtosis of the distribution implies that the CPI mean inflation rate is not a robust or efficient measure of the general or central tendency of inflation.8

-This examination supports results earlier obtained by Bryan and Cecchetti (1993) for USA, Roger (1995) for New Zealand, and afterwards substantiated by various other country experiences.
-Roger (1995) found that at a quite disaggregated level, the distribution of price changes in New Zealand showed significant right skewness.
-In 1997, he extended his analyses to a more aggregated
+8 This examination supports results earlier obtained by Bryan and Cecchetti (1993b) for USA, Roger (1995) for New Zealand, and afterwards substantiated by various other country experiences.